• Daphnis & Chloë •

 The recording contains the complete, unabridged Ancient Greek text of “Daphnis & Chloë” in 4 books, by Longus.
 After purchase you will be able to download the zip file, containing the work in mp3 and m4b format.

 You can listen to the beginning of "Daphnis & Chloë", an audio sample of the present audiobook.
-Please, click on the play-button bellow and, if you wish, follow the Ancient Greek text lower on the page, or alternatively watch the video, which is provided with a quick translation in English.
+Please, click on the play-button bellow and, if you wish, follow the Ancient Greek text below, or alternatively watch the video, which is provided with a quick translation in English.
 Thank you!

 ΤΩΝ ΚΑΤΑ ΔΑΦΝΙΝ ΚΑΙ ΧΛΟΗΝ